We Is Us

 "We Is Us" is the series premiere of the American post-apocalyptic science fiction television series Pluribus.
 The episode was written and directed by series creator Vince Gilligan.
 It was released on Apple TV on November 7, 2025, along with the second episode, "Pirate Lady".

 The series follows Carol Sturka (Rhea Seehorn), a cynical novelist who soon finds that she is one of the few survivors of an alien virus outbreak that turns most of humanity into a permanently optimistic hive mind.
 The episode depicts the discovery and subsequent outbreak of the virus, largely from Carol's perspective.

-The episode received widespread critical acclaim, with reviewers praising Gilligan's script and direction, Seehorn's performance, and the episode's tension and unique tone, with several comparing it to the film Invasion of the Body Snatchers.
+The episode received widespread critical acclaim, with reviewers praising Gilligan's script and direction, Seehorn's performance, and the episode's tension and unique tone, with several comparing it to the 1956 film Invasion of the Body Snatchers.

+Rhea Seehorn and Miriam Shor submitted the episode to support their Emmy nominations for Outstanding Lead Actress in a Drama Series and Outstanding Guest Actress in a Drama Series, respectively, with Seehorn winning in her category.

 Plot

-Astronomers discover a radio signal from a star system 600 light years away, and determine it encodes a RNA sequence.
-Government researchers begin attempts to implant the RNA sequence into various organisms.
-About a year and a half later, at a US Army Medical Research Institute of Infectious Diseases lab, two researchers are studying infected mice when a mouse infects one of the researchers.
-The infection spreads throughout the facility staff, who begin working to spread it further through contaminated petri dishes.
+Astronomers detect a radio transmission originating about 600 light-years away at Kepler-22b and determine that it contains an encoded ribonucleic acid (RNA) sequence.
+Government scientists then begin attempts to insert this sequence into a range of test organisms.
+About a year and a half later, at a US Army Medical Research Institute of Infectious Diseases lab, two researchers are studying infected rats when a rat bites one of the researchers.
+The infection spreads throughout the facility staff, who begin acting strangely and working in tandem to spread the disease further through contaminated petri dishes.

-A month later, romance novelist Carol Sturka returns home to Albuquerque after touring for her latest book, The Winds of Wycaro, along with her manager and romantic partner Helen.
-They stop at a bar for a drink, where Carol insults her Wycaro series and its fans.
-Helen encourages her to finish the draft of her more serious project.
-They step outside to smoke, where Carol notices planes above flying in a uniform manner.
-Suddenly, a man crashes his truck into another car in the parking lot; Carol runs to help him, but finds him convulsing; she turns to Helen, who is also convulsing and suddenly falls on the ground.
-She runs into the bar seeking help, but finds everyone else similarly unresponsive.
-Unable to drive her own car due to failing a breathalyzer test, Carol steals the man's truck, loads Helen's unconscious body onto it, and speeds to a hospital.
+A month later, alcoholic romance novelist Carol Sturka returns home to Albuquerque after touring for the latest book in her Winds of Wycaro series, along with her manager and romantic partner Helen.
+Over drinks at a local bar, Carol discusses her hatred for her books and fans, and Helen urges her to finish the draft of her new, serious novel.
+They step outside to smoke, where Carol notices planes above flying in a uniform manner, leaving trails of an aerosol.
+Suddenly, a man crashes his truck into another car in the parking lot; Carol runs to help him and finds him convulsing; she turns to Helen, who is also convulsing and suddenly falls on the ground, hitting her head.
+Carol runs into the bar seeking help, but finds everyone else similarly unresponsive.
+Unable to drive her own car due to failing the breathalyzer test that unlocks it, Carol takes the truck of the man who crashed, loads Helen's unconscious body onto it, and speeds to a hospital.